Computation of Spatial Skyline Points: Abstract

 \section{Abstract}

-We discuss in this paper a method of finding skyline or non-dominated points in a set $P$ of $n_P$ points with respect to a set $S$ of $n_S$ sites.
-A point $p_i \in P$ is non-dominated if and only if for each $p_j \in P$, $j \not= i$, there exists at least one point $s \in S$ that is closer to $p_i$ than $p_j$.
-We reduce this problem of determining non-dominated points to the problem of finding sites that have non-empty cells in an additive Voronoi diagram with a convex distance function.
-The weights of the additive Voronoi diagram are derived from the co-ordinates of the points of $P$ and the convex distance function is derived from $S$.
-In the 2-dimensional plane, this reduction gives a $O((n_S + n_P)\log n_S + n_P \log n_P)$-time randomized incremental algorithm to find the non-dominated points.
+We discuss a method of finding skyline or non-dominated sites in a set $P$ of $n$ point sites with respect to a set $S$ of $m$~points.
+A site $p \in P$ is non-dominated if and only if for each $q \in P \setminus \{p\}$, there exists at least one point $s \in S$ that is closer to~$p$ than to~$q$.
+We reduce this problem of determining non-dominated sites to the problem of finding sites that have non-empty cells in an additively weighted Voronoi diagram under a convex distance function.
+The weights of said Voronoi diagram are derived from the coordinates of the sites of~$P$, while the convex distance function is derived from~$S$.
+In the two-dimensional plane, this reduction gives an $O((n + m) \log (n + m))$-time algorithm to find the non-dominated points.